 Carissa (aka C.C.
 Miller), the daughter of the woman you tried to murder.

-The same thin, gold frame, adorned with tiny pearls and delicate, red roses, has been on the girl’s bedside table since her eleventh birthday, a gift from her father.
-Longingly, she stares at the dark-haired beauty smiling back at her from the black and white photograph in the golden frame, and pleads — Please don’t leave me.
+The same thin, gold frame, adorned with tiny pearls and delicate, red roses, has been on the girl’s bedside table for six years, a gift from her father on her eleventh birthday.
+Longingly, she stares at the dark-haired beauty smiling back at her from the black-and-white photograph, and pleads—don’t leave me.

-Her eyes grow heavy with the passing hours as the weight of paralyzing fear and years of sleepless nights pull at them without cease, making it nearly impossible to keep her eyelids open.
-In one last desperate attempt to stay awake, the girl fixes her eyes on the woman in the photograph with determination and studies her every feature—the way the soft, black curls fall perfectly around the woman’s face; her flawless skin; the dark eyes that flicker with happiness; and above all else, her captivating smile.
-But as always, her efforts to stay awake and avoid the darkness, are in vain.
+Her eyes grow heavy with the passing hours.
+The weight of paralyzing fear and years of sleepless nights pull at them without cease.
+In one last desperate attempt to stay awake, the girl studies every feature of the woman—the way the soft, black curls fall perfectly around her face; her flawless skin; the dark eyes that flicker with happiness; and above all else, her captivating smile.

-She is standing in the quaint kitchen of her childhood home wearing her favorite outfit—a white, lace dress that highlights her dark, sun-kissed skin and gold sandals that tie around her delicate ankles—and placed on the table in front of her, as always, is a birthday cake.
-She is blinded by the light of the candles; there are ten glowing, purple candles—her favorite color—and intuitively she knows who holds the cake.
-She knows the angelic face, the long, black hair with the thick waves, and the melodic rise and fall of the woman’s trademark, soprano voice as she sings out the same, familiar song she sings every night—Happy Birthday to You.
+She is standing in the quaint kitchen of her childhood home wearing her favorite outfit—a white lace dress that highlights her dark sun-kissed skin and gold sandals that tie around her delicate ankles—and placed on the table in front of her, as always, is a birthday cake.
+The glow of the ten purple (her favorite color) candles blind her.
+Intuitively she knows who holds the cake.
+She knows the angelic face, and the melodic rise and fall of the woman’s trademark, soprano voice as she sings out the same familiar song she sings every night—Happy Birthday to You.

-The girl in the white dress leans forward and blows out the candles, and as the light fades away and the smoke rises, she is overcome with sadness.
-She looks up and no longer sees the familiar face that filled her with love and comfort, but the face of someone else—someone unknown; someone that fills her with fear.
+The girl leans forward and blows out the candles.
+As the light fades away and smoke rises, sadness overcomes her.
+She looks up.
+The familiar face that filled her with love and comfort is gone.
+It’s replaced with the face of someone else—someone unknown; someone that fills her with fear.

-Somehow she knows it’s the last birthday she will ever celebrate.
-Somehow she knows part of her is doomed to stay in that room of darkness, forever a ten year-old little girl—never aging—and always afraid of the dark.
+She knows it’s the last birthday she will ever celebrate.
+She knows part of her is doomed to stay in that room of darkness, forever a ten-year-old little girl—never aging—and always afraid of the dark.